Quinn XCII: 2018–2020: From Michigan with Love

-Quinn XCII released his first single since A Story of Us titled "Panama" on August 22, 2018, on the music-sharing website SoundCloud.
-He wrote the song in honor of his four late grandparents, and was later released on all platforms on August 29.
+Quinn XCII released his first single since A Story of Us titled "Panama" on August 22, 2018, on the music-sharing website SoundCloud and on all platforms on August 29.
+He wrote the song in honor of his four late grandparents.

 On October 23, 2018, Quinn XCII announced a new upcoming single titled "Werewolf" featuring Yoshi Flower, and was released two days later on October 25.
 A week later, he released another single "Sad Still" on November 1, centered around the struggles and feelings of dealing with anxiety.
 He soon announced his second album titled From Michigan with Love via social media on November 5, 2018, which contains the latter two singles.
 The album was teased for an early 2019 release date.
-On December 11, 2018, Quinn XCII announced the third single off the album, titled "Tough" featuring Noah Kahan, and was released on December 14.
+On December 11, 2018, Quinn XCII announced the third single off the album, titled "Tough" featuring Noah Kahan, and it came out on December 14.

 On November 6, 2018, Quinn XCII announced his worldwide 2019 tour for From Michigan with Love, titled "From Tour with Love".
-The tour includes shows at 8 cities in Europe and then 30 cities in North America with Christian French and Ashe co-headlining the tour.
-The tour kicks off in Amsterdam, the Netherlands on February 3, and then the North American leg on February 19 in Indianapolis, Indiana and ends on April 17 in Austin, Texas.
+The tour had stops in eight European cities and then 30 cities in North America with Christian French and Ashe co-headlining the tour.
+The tour debuted in Amsterdam on February 3, and the North American leg started on February 19 in Indianapolis, Indiana and ends on April 17 in Austin, Texas.

-Quinn XCII announced via social media on January 7, 2019 that From Michigan with Love is set to be released on February 15.
+Quinn XCII announced via social media on January 7, 2019, that From Michigan with Love is set to be released on February 15.
 On February 15, it was released with 12 songs.

-Quinn XCII teased his new single "Stacy" on June 18, 2019 on Twitter.
+Quinn XCII teased his new single "Stacy" on June 18, 2019, on Twitter.
 The single was released that week on June 21, 2019.

 2020: A Letter to My Younger Self

 On January 10, 2020, he released a single titled "Two 10s".

-On April 27, 2020 Quinn XCII announced his third studio album A Letter to My Younger Self, inspired by a lifetime of events and experiences.
+On April 27, 2020, Quinn XCII announced his third studio album A Letter to My Younger Self, inspired by a lifetime of events and experiences.
 It was released on July 10, 2020.
-On April 28, 2020 he teased his new single titled "Coffee" with Marc E. Bassy that was released on Friday, May 1, 2020.
+On April 28, 2020, he teased his new single titled "Coffee" with Marc E. Bassy which was released on Friday, May 1, 2020.